ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Other routers are only connected to the main router by the network cables, and therefore they are managed and appraised via this main router's help.
-So, in this case, the multi-chassis router is the Composite Device, each router is an Attester and the main router is the Lead Attester.
+So, in this case, the multi-chassis router is the Composite Device, each router is an Attester and the main router is the lead Attester.

 {{composite}} depicts the conceptual data flow for a Composite Device.